B2B Articles - March 17, 2021

 An individual landing page for each offer is essential to improving conversion rates.
-This takes more work, across more pages.
-But it not only improves overall conversion rates, it also provides valuable insights on what information potential customers are interested in and what path they took to get there.
+This takes more work across more pages.
+But it not only improves overall conversion rates, but it also provides valuable insights into what information potential customers are interested in and what path they took to get there.
 This information can be used to tailor communications and sales outreach to speak directly to a potential customer’s interests, pain points, and challenges.

 A great landing page for sales leads will be used to filter out good leads from bad submissions.